dlab-berkeley/Stata-Fundamentals/dlab-stata-cheatsheet.md

 **order** - change the order of a variable in the dataset.

-**_n** - internal variable for an observation's order in the dataset (1, 2, 3, ..., n).
+**sort** var1 var2 - re-order the dataset based on the value of one or more variables, in ascending order

-**sort** - re-order the dataset based on the value of one or more variables, in ascending order
+**gsort** +var1 -var2 - re-order the dataset based on the value of one or more variables, in ascending or descending order

-**gsort** - re-order the dataset based on the value of one or more variables, in ascending or descending order
+**drop** var1 var2 - remove specific variables

-**drop** - remove observations that meet a certain criteria
+**drop** if var1 > 10 - remove observations that meet a certain criteria

-**keep** - remove observations that don't meet a certain criteria
+**keep** if var1 > 10 - remove observations that don't meet a certain criteria

 **display** "Some output" – output a message.